fmarotta/kaobook/README.md

 extensive commenting and clear separation of the code into nicely formatted blocks.

+## Supporting

+I am always happy to help as much as I can, and I am glad if someone uses the `kaobook` class for their works, so there is no real need to do
+anything: the kaobook can be used just like any other LaTeX package (no need to add copyright statements).
+However, if you want to aknowledge kaobook, adding somewhere a sentence like 'This book was tyeset with the kaobook class' would suffice.

 Coffee keeps me awake and helps me writing a better LaTeX template.
 As another way to contribute, you can buy me a coffee through PayPal: https://paypal.me/marofede.